 These pigmentation changes often fade over a period of months.
-However, severe eczema that results in frequent scratching or rubbing can lead to lasting changes.
+But severe eczema that results in frequent scratching or rubbing can lead to lasting changes.

-Additionally, data from a 2018 study published in the journal Annals of Allergy, Asthma, and Immunology showed that Black people with eczema have higher levels of inflammation in the skin.
+Data from a 2019 study suggests that African American people with eczema have higher levels of inflammation in the skin.

-This can lead to eczema that’s more difficult to treat, making timely intervention even more important in managing the condition.
+This can lead to eczema that’s more difficult to treat, making timely treatments even more important in managing the condition.